Ukraine's capital barraged; 3 EU nation leaders to visit

 The number of people killed in a Russian rocket attack on a TV tower in western Ukraine on Monday rose to 19, authorities in the Rivne region said Tuesday.
 A further nine people were injured in the strike on the TV tower in Antopol, a village about 160 kilometers (100 miles) from the border of NATO member Poland.

-In Mykolaiv, a strategic southern city near the Black Sea where airstrikes killed nine people on Sunday, residents braced for more attacks.
-Volunteers prepare food and sort donated clothes at an abandoned naval yard that has been turned into a support center for troops.
-Sandbags were piled up and Molotov cocktails ready to fight the invaders.
+In Mykolaiv, a strategic southern city near the Black Sea where airstrikes killed nine people Sunday, residents braced for more attacks.
+Volunteers prepared food and sorted donated clothes at an abandoned naval yard that was turned into a support center for troops.
+Molotov cocktails were already on hand to take on invaders.

-Svetlana Gryshchenko, whose soldier son was killed in the fighting, said it was “impossible to put into words” what was happening to the town.
+Svetlana Gryshchenko, whose soldier son was killed in the fighting, said it was “impossible to put into words” what was happening to the city.

 Associated Press writers Raf Casert in Brussels, Lolita C. Baldor in Washington and AP journalists from around the world contributed to this report.